limefrogyank/DynamicData/DynamicData.SignalR/README.md

 	// notify all clients that monitor the records using SignalRSourceCache _mainHubContext.ItemsAddedExternallyGroupOverride<MainHub,MainModel,string,DatabaseContext>(
             new List<MainModel>() { addedModel },
             keySelector,
-        model.OwnerId  //this can be any string, but usually same as "GroupIdentifier" from normally initializing a hub connection
+            addedModel.OwnerId  //this can be any string, but usually same as "GroupIdentifier" from normally initializing a hub connection
         );
 }
 ```